-Expenditure on education increased to $\pounds 5,049k$ ( $\pounds 4,454k$ previous year), which compares to $\pounds 3,016k$ received ( $\pounds 2,773k$ previous year) directly from academic fees, providing a calculated deficit on educational activity of $\pounds 2,033k$ ( $\pounds 1,681k$ previous year).
-This derives from a return to in-person teaching and tutorial related costs, including the New Library facility.
-Expenditure on education accounts for 43.2% (previous year 46.8%) of total expenditure.
+Expenditure on education increased to £5,855k (£5,049k previous year), which compares to £2,894k received (£3,0 I6k previous year) directly from academic fees, providing a calculated deficit on educational activity of £2,96lk (£2,033k previous year).
+This derives from an increase in teaching and tutorial related costs, including the New Library facility and investment in student mental health and wellbeing.
+Expenditure on education accounts for 43.4% (previous year 43.2%) of total expenditure.

-Expenditure on College-provided accommodation and catering increased to £4,813k (£4,119k previous year) again due to increased activity in the year following Covid-19 restrictions being lifted.
-Other operating costs related to accommodation and catering and conferences increased by over 50% in line with the increase in students in residence and associated catering activity.
+Expenditure on College-provided accommodation and catering increased to £5,023k (£4,164k previous year) fully recovering from pandemic restrictions.
+Other operating costs related to accommodation and catering and conferences increased by over 92% in line with a return to normal activity and due to increase conference activity.

-Total staffing costs remained static amounting to £4,264k (£4,247k previous year) or 36.5% of total costs (44.6% the previous year).
-This reflects the continued large-scale disruption by the pandemic on some normal college site-based activities and the time required to scale up some services.
-In addition, the tight labour market, evident in the second half of the year, significantly affected staff retention and recruitment.
-The College followed the general pay award in line with the higher education sector for its employees, but with an uplift given to staff on lower pay rates in accordance with the College's policy to match the 'Real Living Wage'.
+Total staffing costs increased by 23.0% over the previous year and amounting to £5,244k (£4,264k previous year) or 38.9% of total costs (36.5% the previous year).
+This reflects the continued tight labour market throughout the year.
+In particular, staff retention and recruitment was challenging.
+The College followed the pay award in line with the higher education sector for its employees, but further enhanced this with an uplift given to staff on lower pay rates in accordance with the College's policy to match the 'Real Living Wage'.
 During the year, the College also paid two discretionary bonuses to staff in recognition of the growing cost of living.

 The Governing Body remains concerned about the long-term costs of providing defined benefit pensions, and whilst it has taken steps to try to limit future liabilities by ceasing to offer a defined benefit scheme to new non-academic staff, many current employees participate in a defined benefit salary scheme.
-There has been an increase in the FRS 102 pension deficit, $\pounds1,969k$ ( $\pounds1,878k$ 2020-21), with the deficits for CCFPS decreasing and USS scheme increasing.
-The USS pension provision movement is included in Other Expenditure.
+There has been an increase in the FRS I02 pension deficit, £2,01lk (£1,969k 2021-22), with the deficits for CCFPS increasing by 25.5% and USS scheme decreasing by 17.4%.
+The USS pension provision accounting adjustment is included in Other Expenditure.

-Depreciation costs for operational buildings increased to £1,642k (£1,350k previous year) following the completion and the bringing into operation of the New Library building.
+Depreciation costs for operational buildings remained constant at £1,646k (£1,642k previous year), there being no significant capital expenditure on operational buildings in the year.